magento shopify migration guide

 Pros and Cons of Shopify

-• Comprehensive library of themes and templates
+• Large library of themes and templates via the theme. library

-• Wide range of built-in payment processors
+• 100s of native built-in payment methods

-• 24/7 customer support
+• 24/7 customer support with phone & live chat

-• Comprehensive app store
+• Huge gated app store

 Pros and Cons of Magento